Connection between in-plane upper critical field $H_{c2}$ and gap symmetry in layered $d$-wave superconductors revisited: Introduction

-In this paper, motivated by the recent progress and the existing controversy, we analyze the angular dependence of in-plane $H_{c2}$ and its connection with the $d$-wave gap symmetry by considering the interplay of orbital and Pauli effects in the contexts of heavy fermion compounds.
-After carrying out systematical calculations, we will show that the maxima of angle-dependent $H_{c2}(\theta)$ are not always along the antinodal directions when both the orbital and Pauli effects are important.
-The concrete fourfold oscillation pattern of $H_{c2}(\theta)$ is determined by a number of physical parameters, including temperature $T$, critical temperature $T_{c}$, gyromagnetic ratio $g$, fermion velocity $v_0$, and two parameters that characterize the shape of the underlying Fermi surface.
-Each of these parameters can strongly affect the angular dependence of $H_{c2}$.
-Among the above six relevant parameters, the temperature $T$ is particularly interesting, due to that in any given compound $t$ is the only free parameter and all the other parameters are fixed at certain values.
-If we vary temperature $T$ but fix all the rest parameters, $H_{c2}(\theta)$ is found to exhibit its maxima along the nodal directions at lower temperatures and along the antinodal directions at higher temperatures.
-This means the angle-dependent $H_{c2}(\theta)$ is shifted by $\pi/4$ as temperature increases across certain critical value.
+In this paper, motivated by the recent progress and the existing controversy, we will analyze the influence of the interplay of orbital and Pauli paramagnetic effect on the behavior of in-plane $H_{c2}$ in $d$-wave superconductors.
+The aim of this paper is to provide a better understanding of the properties of the angle-resolved in-plane $H_{c2}$ in CeCu$_{2}$Si$_{2}$ and CeCoIn$_{5}$.
+After carrying out systematical calculations, we show that the maxima of angle-dependent $H_{c2}(\theta)$ are not necessarily along the antinodal directions in the presence of Pauli paramagnetic effect.
+Interestingly, the angular dependence of $H_{c2}$ is determined by a number of parameters, including temperature $T$, critical temperature $T_{c}$, gyromagnetic ratio $g$, fermion velocity $v_0$, and two parameters that characterize the shape of the corresponding Fermi surface.
+Any of these six parameters can drive a $\pi/4$ shift in the fourfold oscillation pattern of $H_{c2}$.
+Since approximations are inevitable in theoretical calculations, it is technically quite difficult to identify whether the precise gap symmetry is $d_{x^2-y^2}$ wave or $d_{xy}$ wave by fitting experimental results with model calculations at a fixed temperature.
+Among the six tuning parameters, the temperature $T$ plays a particular role.
+If one varies $T$ but fixes all the rest parameters, $H_{c2}$ exhibits its maxima along the nodal directions at $T < T^{*}$ and antinodal directions at $T > T^{*}$ due to a sufficiently strong Pauli paramagnetic effect, where $T^{*}$ is certain critical temperature.
+The concrete magnitude of $T^{*}$ may change as other parameters vary, but the existence of a $\pi/4$ shift in the four-fold oscillation of $H_{c2}$ at $T^{*}$ appears to be general feature.
+This feature provides a better method to determine the precise gap symmetry by measuring the in-plane $H_{c2}$ at a large number of temperatures and see whether there is a $\pi/4$ shift in its angular dependence.

-Our results can be used to clarify the aforementioned experimental puzzle about the angular dependence of in-plane $H_{c2}$.
-Since $H_{c2}(\theta)$ shifts by $\pi/4$ as some of the relevant parameters are changed, the seemingly contradictory experimental results reported in Refs.\cite{Settai01, Bianchi03, Weickert06} may be well consistent.
-On the other hand, since the concrete behavior of $H_{c2}(\theta)$ is very sensitive to the specific values of several parameters, one should be extremely careful when judging the gap symmetry by measuring $H_{c2}$.

-In Sec.\ref{Sec:Derive}, we derive the equation for $H_{c2}$ after including both the orbital and Pauli paramagnetic effects.
-In Sec.\ref{Sec:NumResults}, we present numerical results for $H_{c2}$ in three cases, i.e., pure orbital effect, pure Pauli paramagnetic effect, and interplay of both orbital and Pauli effects.
-We show that $H_{c2}$ displays complicated angle dependence due to interplay of orbital and Pauli effects.
-In Sec.\ref{Sec:Discussion}, we discuss the physical implications of our results and make a comparison with some relevant experiments.